Jcp22034/Weaver/README.md

 These features are only the beginning; whether you clear the logs or brick the system when you're done, Weaver is the perfect tool to write your next chapter in social engineering.

-# Current Version - 1.3
+# Current Version - 1.4

 # Changes since last version
-Added loading messages on startup

-Changed print, exit and user_input calling to use less chracters

-Added a check to upload command that if the file is not readable, it wont be moved across

-Fixed a bug where the script would crash if port forwarding or other setup configurations weren't met

-Changed how hash database checks for already known hashes, speeding this up

-Changed some wording on commands

-Removed example template generation as it didn't work
+ - Added long description for 'decipher'
+ - Added waiting before any deciphering, allowing printing to be done properly
+ - Put brackets back around user_input so it functioned properly
+ - Added support for using '.wt' when specifiying a template
+ - Attempting to build an unbuildable/invalid script will now return an error (build and persist commands)

 # Notes
-When an invalid/unbuildable script is passed to persist/generate, it will be unabkle to build them

-Brick command cannot be run more than once on a session
+ - Brick command cannot be run more than once on a session

 # TODO
-User suggestions!
+ - User suggestions!

 # Requirements
-metaxploit.so library in /lib folder
+ - metaxploit.so library in /lib folder

-crypto.so library in /lib folder
+ - crypto.so library in /lib folder

-librshell.so library in /lib folder
+ - librshell.so library in /lib folder

-Control over local router port-forwarding rules
+ - Control over local router port-forwarding rules

 # Installation